Rubiks cube with social icons

 You don’t!

-During my days at the nonprofit, whenever we were discouraged by lack of progress, we’d roll our eyes at our wicked problem and conclude that our resolution, for the here and now, would have to be “good enough.”
-Good enough was the author’s answer to the wicked problem theory – a problem that can’t ever actually be solved, but one that evolves and is mitigated by good enough solutions.
+During my days at the nonprofit, whenever we were discouraged by the lack of progress, we’d roll our eyes at our wicked problem and conclude that our resolution, for the here and now, would have to be “good enough.”
+Good enough was the author’s answer to the wicked problem theory — a problem that can’t ever actually be solved, but one that evolves and is mitigated by good enough solutions.

-Do we still need a tool that will help us curate, post, monitor, engage, measure … bring us Starbucks?
-All yes.
-But what will be good enough?
-In this evolving world of social media and community management, it’s clear to us that there’s not a one-tool fix, but a good enough toolbox solution to get The Brandon Agency in a better position to maximize our client’s reach, enrich their conversations and increase that ever-elusive ROI.
+In this evolving world of social media and community management, it’s clear to us that there’s not a one-tool fix.
+But there is a good enough toolbox solution to get Brandon in a better position to maximize our clients’ reach, enrich their conversations and increase that ever-elusive ROI.

-The top social networks that we use are still being a little snobby when it comes to access under the hood, and now we have a better understanding (and respect) for what these pioneers in social management tools are up against.
-One great hammer isn’t going to build a house – you need a great set of tools.
-As TBA moves forward, we will be gathering a set of tools to help us achieve our goals, grow as individuals and as a company, and deliver for our clients because right now, that’s “good enough.”
+The top social networks are still snobby when it comes to access under the hood.
+Now we have a better understanding (and respect) of what these pioneers in social management tools are up against.
+One high-quality hammer won’t build a house — you need an excellent set of tools.
+As Brandon moves forward, we will gather tools to achieve our goals.

 Comments